kchiranjewee63/distributed-naive-bayes/README.md

 ## Deployment:
-1. Implement a server that runs on a single machine on Google Cloud Platform and does the following:
+1. Deployment a server on Google Cloud Platform that does the following:

    a.
 Loads the learned parameters.